 A Conversation with No End, but Finally a Beginning.

-Supporting a movement to create change to better supporting our mental health.
+Supporting a movement to create change to better support our mental health.

 The conversations we are having around mental health and fighting to end the stigma are game changers for all of us.
 We all have or know someone that has dealt with a mental health issue/crisis at some point.
 There are so many forms of mental health and It looks different on everyone.
 Sometimes we may not even see it, but the effects are very real.
 Not talking about something does not make it go away, it just means the people who are dealing with it, are not being supported.